Norbert Wiener: During and after World War II

-During World War II, his work on the automatic aiming and firing of anti-aircraft guns caused Wiener to investigate information theory independently of Claude Shannon and to invent the Wiener filter.
-(To him is due the now standard practice of modeling an information source as a random process—in other words, as a variety of noise.)
-Initially his anti-aircraft work led him to write, with Arturo Rosenblueth and Julian Bigelow the 1943 article 'Behavior, Purpose and Teleology', which was published in Philosophy of Science.
+In 1941, Wiener accepted an appointment with the National Defense Research Committee at the invitation of Vannevar Bush.
+Assigned to work with the NDRC's Fire Control committee, his work on the automatic aiming and firing of anti-aircraft guns caused Wiener to investigate information theory independently of Claude Shannon and to invent the Wiener filter.
+(The now-standard practice of modeling an information source as a random process—in other words, as a variety of noise—is due to Wiener.)
+Initially his anti-aircraft work led him to write, with Arturo Rosenblueth and his research assistant Julian Bigelow, the 1943 article 'Behavior, Purpose and Teleology', which was published in Philosophy of Science.
 Subsequently his anti-aircraft work led him to formulate cybernetics.
+Wiener left the NDRC when his contract ended in 1943.

 After the war, his fame helped MIT to recruit a research team in cognitive science, composed of researchers in neuropsychology and the mathematics and biophysics of the nervous system, including Warren Sturgis McCulloch and Walter Pitts.
 These men later made pioneering contributions to computer science and artificial intelligence.
 Soon after the group was formed, Wiener suddenly ended all contact with its members, mystifying his colleagues.
 This emotionally traumatized Pitts, and led to his career decline.
 In their biography of Wiener, Conway and Siegelman suggest that Wiener's wife Margaret, who detested McCulloch's bohemian lifestyle, engineered the breach.

+Patrick D. Wall speculated that after the publication of Cybernetics, Wiener asked McCulloch for some physiological facts about the brain that he could then theorize.
+McCulloch told him "a mixture of what was known to be true and what McCulloch thought should be".
+Wiener then theorized it, went to a physiology congress, and was shot down.
+Wiener was convinced that McCulloch had set him up.